 “It has been decided that the Netherlands will purchase an additional nine aircraft,” the press release added.
 The move will increase the RNLAF’s F-35A inventory to 46 examples.

-AirForces Intelligence data shows that as of June 27, a total of ten aircraft had been delivered to the RNLAF – two of which are operated by No 322 Squadron in the Netherlands and the remaining eight are in the US, employed by the 308th Fighter Squadron (FS) ‘Emerald Knights’ at Luke Air Force Base (AFB), Arizona, where they are used to train RNLAF pilots.
+AirForces Intelligence data shows that as of June 27, a total of ten aircraft had been delivered to the RNLAF – two of which are operated by 322 Squadron in the Netherlands and the remaining eight are in the US, split between the Luke Air Force Base (AFB), Arizona, for pilot training and 323 Squadron at Edwards AFB, California, for evaluation.